-We’ve all heard it before – “Talented technology team builds amazing product!”
-That… doesn’t create the impact that they wanted, not enough customers end up buying or the users aren’t happy with it or <some other disappointment>…
+We’ve all heard it before – “Talented technology team builds amazing products!”
+That… doesn’t create the impact that they wanted, not enough customers end up buying or the users aren’t happy with it, or <some other disappointment>…

 This is an especially common problem with companies that have a “brilliant” idea or technology that someone goes developing in their garage (if startup) / innovation product development group (if enterprise).
 This could be a new product or just a new feature of an existing product.
 Typically, the Product Owner or Product Manager in the organization specifies what to build.
 If they’re somewhat Agile, they even work closely with the organization to build it incrementally and hopefully deliver it continuously.
 But still, even then, too often the product or features don’t provide the expected impact/benefits.
 Overcoming this challenge is a common theme that is discussed by attendees at our SAFe POPM Course.

 The POPM is often SURE they know what’s the right thing to build (aka the “God complex”) – usually this is based on market research, customer interviews, etc.

 But too often, the POPM doesn’t know that they don’t really know.
 Other times, the POPM knows that they don’t know, but aren’t sure how to drive the learning so that more is known.
 The Agile approach is to build a working product and engage on an on-going basis with the customer, getting early feedback so that as a result of the customer’s interaction with your product – you will gain knowledge.